August 16, 2017 at 4:09 pm #6966

 May 4, 2018 at 1:51 pm #6983

 Thank you both for your quick and informative responses.
-I’ll refrain for now.
+I’ll refrain from drinking beer for now.
+But as this gout forum seems to cover everything…

 Does anyone have any experience with CBD Oils?
 I’ve heard they’re helpful for arthritis and gout.